wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 (gdb)
 ```

-For this example, if we enter `b 5`, a breakpoint will be set at line 5, ready to execute.
+For this example, if we enter `b 5`, a breakpoint will be set at line 5, ready to be executed.
-Line 5 is a no-operation (or noop), which means that it is a filler instruction.
+Line 5 is a no-operation (or noop), which means that it is a filler instruction and doesn't actually do anything but take up a CPU clock cycle.
 Older versions of gdb require this proceeding `_start`, and so I have left it in for these examples.

 ```
 (gdb) b 5